Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Introduction

 \textbf{Related work on Uncertainty Estimation:} Understanding model predictions is crucial in many applications for improving aspects such as safety, trustworthiness and decision making process.
 Examples of recent works on uncertainty estimation in the literature are~\cite{74}, which introduces an uncertainty-guided mutual consistency learning framework for semi-supervised medical image segmentation and~\cite{75}, where the uncertainty, which is estimated as Kullback–Leibler divergence between student and teacher models’ predictions, is used to rectify the learning of noisy pseudo-labels.

 Different from other existing methods, GTTA ensemble obtains the consensus across multiple augmented versions of a test input, produced by randomly perturbing its PCA subspace projection, and further distills the output into the initial model, using a novel self-supervised strategy, which estimates predictions' correctness based on within-ensemble output variance.
-Our observation, which is also intuitive, is that the higher the consensus among GTTA ensemble's candidate outputs, the more likely it is that ensemble output (as average over all candidates) will be correct.
+Our observation, which is intuitive and also provable under mild statistical conditions, is that the higher the consensus among GTTA ensemble's candidate outputs, the more likely it is that ensemble output (as average over all candidates) will be correct.
 We integrate this intuition into the self-supervised learning cost, by weighing more the pseudo-lables (produced by the ensemble teacher) which have a higher level of ensemble consensus (lower uncertainty).\\

-\textbf{Related work on Self-supervised Distillation:} By combining self-supervised learning~\cite{84,85,86} with knowledge distillation strategy~\cite{87,88,89}, self-supervised distillation methods~\cite{90,91,92,93} aim to enhance the performance of a model, leveraging the rich representations learned by a teacher to guide a student model, facilitating in this way efficient learning.
+\textbf{Related work on Self-supervised Distillation:} By combining self-supervised learning~\cite{84,85,86} with a knowledge distillation strategy~\cite{87,88,89}, self-supervised distillation methods~\cite{90,91,92,93} aim to enhance the performance of a model, leveraging the rich representations learned by a teacher to guide a student model, facilitating in this way efficient learning.

-Different to existing Test-Time Augmentation methods in the literature, in order to reduce the testing cost and improve generalization as well, we take a self-supervised teacher-student learning approach by distilling the output of GTTA ensemble into the single initial model, by weighting the self-supervised loss function with our novel proposed variance-based uncertainty measure.
+Different from existing Test-Time Augmentation methods in the literature, in order to reduce the testing cost and improve generalization as well, we take a self-supervised teacher-student learning approach by distilling the output of GTTA ensemble into the single initial model.
+As mentioned before, we weigh the self-supervised loss function with our novel proposed variance-based uncertainty measure.

-Note that, while there are other approaches that perform self-distillation by training a single student model on pseudo-labels given by an ensemble teacher~\cite{croitoru2019unsupervised}, they form such ensembles by using $N$ distinct models, which is the traditional way followed by most ensemble methods~\cite{20, 21, 22, 25, 24,82,83}.
+Note that, while there are other approaches that train a single student model on pseudo-labels given by an ensemble teacher~\cite{croitoru2019unsupervised}, they use ensembles of $N$ \textit{distinct} models, with different set of parameters, which is the traditional way followed by most ensemble methods~\cite{20, 21, 22, 25, 24,82,83}.
+In our case, we train the student with an ensemble teacher using the exact same model with the same parameters for all candidates.